The High Cost of Downtime in Manufacturing & How to Reduce It

-It is no secret that technology has changed many industries over the years, and the most simple way that has happened is with the introduction of workplace apps.
+It is no secret that technology has changed plenty of industries over the years, especially with the introduction of workplace apps.

-Many hourly businesses have opted for using apps as a way to stay in touch with their employees and provide employees with more increased transparency into their employee accounts and time-off.
+Many hourly businesses have opted for using apps as a way to stay in touch with their employees and provide them with more transparency into employee accounts and time off.

 In industries like restaurants or retail, apps are often welcomed because the workforce is mostly younger generations who are used to downloading apps for productivity.